British idealism: Overview

 who "was committed to Hegel's 'central ontological thesis' all his life."

-On its political side, the British idealists were largely concerned to refute what they regarded as a brittle and "atomistic" form of individualism, as espoused by e.g. Herbert Spencer.
-In their view, humans are fundamentally social beings in a manner and to a degree not adequately recognized by Spencer and his followers.
-The British Idealists did not, however, reify the State in the manner that Hegel apparently did; Green in particular spoke of the individual as the sole locus of value and contended that the State's existence was justified only insofar as it contributed to the realization of value in the lives of individual persons.
+On its political side, the British idealists were largely concerned to refute what they regarded as a brittle and "atomistic" form of individualism, as espoused by e.g. Herbert Spencer, but also the utilitarianism of J.S.
+Mill and the 'socialism' of the Fabian Socialism such as Sidney and Beatrice Webb.
+On the idealist view, humans are fundamentally social beings in a manner and to a degree not adequately recognized by Spencer and his followers, yet individual initiative and 'self-realisation' are also central to their accounts.
+The British Idealists did not, however, reify the State in the manner that Hegel allegedly did; Green in particular spoke of the individual as the sole locus of value and contended that the State's existence was justified only insofar as it contributed to the realization of value in the lives of individual persons.
+Figures, such as Green and Bosanquet were active in social reform, as well.

 The hold of British idealism in the United Kingdom weakened when Bertrand Russell and G. E. Moore, who were educated in the British idealist tradition, turned against it.
-Moore in particular delivered what quickly came to be accepted as conclusive arguments against Idealism.
 In the late 1950s G. R. G. Mure, in his Retreat From Truth (Oxford 1958), criticized Russell, Ludwig Wittgenstein, and aspects of analytic philosophy from an idealist point of view.

+British idealism was influential not only in Britain, but in philosophy throughout the British Empire as well as in East Asia.